opensearch-project/project-website/_posts/2023-12-07-semantic-options-benchmarks.md

 With this option, both the Neural Search and ML Commons plugins reside on data nodes, just as any other plugin.
 Language models are loaded onto local data nodes, and inference is also executed locally.

-Ingestion flow: As illustrated in Figure 1, the Neural Search plugin receives ingestion requests through the ingestion pipeline.
+**Ingest flow**: As illustrated in Figure 1, the Neural Search plugin receives ingestion requests through the ingestion pipeline.
 It sends the text blob to ML Commons to generate embeddings.
 ML Commons runs the inference locally and returns the generated embeddings.
 Neural Search then ingests the generated embeddings into a k-NN index.

-Query flow: For query requests, the Neural Search plugin also sends the query to ML Commons, which will inference locally and return an embedding.
+**Query flow**: For query requests, the Neural Search plugin also sends the query to ML Commons, which will inference locally and return an embedding.
 Upon receiving the embedding, Neural Search will create a vector search request and send it to the k-NN plugin, which will execute the query and return a list of document IDs.
 These document IDs will then be returned to the user.

 ![Figure 1: Local inference on data nodes](/assets/media/blog-images/2023-12-07-semantic-options-benchmarks/semantic-options-1.png)